gougle-official/glt-1/README.md

 # GLT-1
 GLT (Gougle Language Transformer) - 1 is the first version a language AI model developped by Gougle based to GPT-3.5-Turbo/GPT-4.
+To use GLT-1, you must have install `gougleai` library for `python` or `javascript` at https://www.github.com/gougle-official/gougleai.

 # Usages
 To use GLT-1, you can use `pip` for `python` or `cdn` for `javascript`.<br>